Support research on runes

 In the fall of 2017, a dozen Americans with an interest in runes visited Uppsala University where they were treated to a three-day program, including a full-day excursion.

 In spring 2018, Williams made another brief visit to the US to lecture and meet active and potential donors.
-Another trip is planned for the fall.

 Read more: American Association for Runic Studies